About a minute was cut from “In The Flesh?” before release. The movie restores about 20 seconds of the missing parts.

 “In The Flesh?” was not originally part of Roger Waters’ original demo tapes and was added to the story between the first and second production demos, January 9, 1979 – March 23, 1979.
 Originally, it was a tune that opened from The Pros & Cons of Hitch Hiking, the Roger Waters demo that the band passed on in favor of The Wall.
 Waters used the main chord sequence and melody for the track.
 He explained how this came about,

 “When we were recording The Wall, I needed a melody suddenly because it was developing as a theatrical idea.
 I thought, “hang on a minute, there’s one in The Pros and Cons.”
 You could take it out of its quiet self and treat it very monolithically and bombastically and it would sound completely different and it might work.
 So I tried it and it did work in its new context.
 But for me it never lost its identity as this quiet, dreamy tune that was the beginning of Pros and Cons.

-By October 26, 1979, the title had been changed to “In The Flesh?”, a probable reference to the 1977 Pink Floyd tour in which Roger Waters infamously spat on a member of the audience — an incident which was a key motivation for Waters to write The Wall.
+By October 26, 1979, the title had been changed to “In The Flesh?”, most likely a reference to the 1977 Pink Floyd tour in which Roger Waters infamously spat on a member of the audience — an incident which was a key motivation for Waters to write The Wall.

 In both original Pink Floyd and recent Roger Waters live shows, a half-scale model of a World War II Spitfire airplane flies itself into the wall onstage and explodes into flames at the end of the song.